danbev/learning-crypto/notes/tuf.md

 TUF specifies four top level roles which are the `Root`, `Target`, `Timestamp`, and `Snapshot` roles.
 The root role specifies which keys are trusted for the other roles.

+### Delegation
+Having offline keys, those that are stored in hardware for example, work for project that don't have to sign things very often.
+But for project that do frequent releases, having to get the offline key do sign the artifacts will just be too time consuming.